 About Justin Tilghman, PhD

 Thanks for taking a few minutes to hear my story.
-I’d love to connect and walk alongside you as you step into your own journey of growth and transformation.
+I’d love to connect and walk with you on your own journey toward healing, clarity, and wholehearted living.

 Disclaimer: I am not a licensed clinical mental health counselor, social worker, therapist, psychologist, or psychiatrist.
 While we may occasionally talk about your past and how it informs your present, the work we do together is ultimately forward-focused and geared toward helping you meet your personal or professional goals.
 I do not diagnose or treat mental illness.